CharleyDvs/enroute-test/README.md

 # Star wars list of characters

-This app displays a list of the mayority of characters from the Star Wars universe, all the data is provided form the Star Wars API you can check mor about them in https://swapi.dev/
+This app displays a list of the mayority of characters from the Star Wars universe, all the data is provided from the Star Wars API, you can check more about the service in https://swapi.dev/

 ## Quick start